oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
     2. Validate the signature over the Issuer-signed JWT.
     3. Validate the Issuer and that the signing key belongs to this Issuer.
-    4. Check that the Issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
  3. Process the Disclosures and embedded digests in the Issuer-signed JWT as follows:
     1. For each Disclosure provided: